nais/doc/docs/device/install-tenant.md

 !!! info

     This install guide is for non-NAV employees only.
-If you are a NAV employee, install a [different version of naisdevice as described here](install.md).
+If you are a NAV employee, or a consultant hired by NAV, install a [different version of naisdevice as described here](install.md).

 ## Device-specific installation steps